 Each neighbourhood in Whistler has a small park dedicated to quiet reflection, children’s play and relaxation.
 Some neighbourhood parks have play structures, picnic tables, BBQ stands, tennis courts and water features.

 - Alpenglow Park: a terraced neighbourhood park located in the Rainbow Neighbourhood on Crazy Canuck Drive.
 Alpenglow Park offers immense views, a small play structure with rubberized safety surfacing, a short illuminated section of Valley Trail, benches, picnic tables and connectivity to the new and immediately adjacent commercial development.
+There is an accessible picnic table at the far end of the park next to the Valley Trail to accommodate anyone with a mobility disability.
 It is an excellent place to view the rosy alpenglow sunset light on Blackcomb and Whistler mountains.

 - Boulder Park: a small neighbourhood park located in the Rainbow Neighbourhood accessed by foot or bicycle off of Bear Paw Drive or the Valley Trail.
 Boulder Park contains a covered pavilion with a hard surface area, as well as flat lawn area with several benches and picnic tables.
 A flat boulder in the park offers opportunities for imaginative play.